-One of the biggest constraints to owning a bike is finding the space for bike storage.
-It’s normally straightforward if you own a garage or roomy shed, however, not everyone is so lucky.
+One of the biggest constraints to owning a bike is finding somewhere to keep it when you're not riding.
+It's normally straightforward if you have a garage or roomy shed, however, not everyone is so lucky.

 Bike storage can always be a tricky affair — especially in a multi-cyclist-home — but thankfully there's a wide range of solutions on the market.